DUI and DMV Drivers Licenses

 This page covers the effects of a DUI and DMV Drivers Licenses in California.
 You can contact us as Orange County DUI Lawyers anytime for specific advice.
 The most important thing you should know about what will happen to your license because of your DUI arrest is that the DMV requires this:

-THE DMV REQUIRES THAT YOU ACT WITHIN TEN CALENDAR DAYS (not business days) from the date of your arrest to protect your driving privileges.
+YOU MUST ACT WITHIN TEN CALENDAR DAYS (not business days) from the date of your arrest.

 What You Need To Do

-So, upon being arrested for a DUI, you will need to request a hearing regarding your license within ten (10) days from the California Department of Motor Vehicles Office of Driver Safety having jurisdiction over your case.
-(For Orange County DUI Arrests, that is the Office of Driver Safety in Orange, California).
+Upon being arrested for a DUI, you will need to request a hearing regarding your license within ten (10) days from the California Department of Motor Vehicles Office of Driver Safety having jurisdiction over your case.

 - Were you placed under lawful arrest?

 - Were you driving a motor vehicle when you had 0.08% or more by weight of alcohol in your blood?